 \section{Introduction}

-Generating radiological findings from chest radiographs is pivotal in medical image analysis\cite{Speets2006-mr}.
+Generating radiologic findings from chest radiographs is pivotal in medical image analysis\cite{Speets2006-mr}.
 Recent advancements in fine-tuned pretrained models have showcased their capability to translate image content into text\cite{Yang2023-sh}.
-However, these models are often trained on extensive, non-specific datasets and may need more domain-specific tuning for chest radiographs.
-The emergence of OpenAI's GPT-4 with vision (GPT-4V), a multimodal large language model (LLM) with visual recognition, has opened new perspectives on the potential for automated image-text pair generation in the medical care domain.
+However, these models are often trained on extensive nonspecific data sets and may need more domain-specific tuning for chest radiographs.
+The emergence of OpenAI's generative pretrained transformer, GPT-4 with vision (GPT-4V), a multimodal large language model (LLM) with visual recognition, has opened new perspectives on the potential for automated image-text pair generation in the medical care domain.
 Advanced multimodal LLMs, such as GPT-4V, can understand both text and images.
-While several studies have investigated the performance of GPT-4 in generating radiological impressions\cite{Wang2017-ChestX} and summarizing clinical trials\cite{Sun2023-Evaluating}, the practical application of multimodal LLMs to real-world chest radiographs is yet to be thoroughly examined.
-Motivated by this gap, this study aimed to investigate GPT-4V's capability to generate radiological findings from real-world chest radiographs.
+While several studies have investigated the performance of GPT-4 in generating radiologic impressions\cite{Wang2017-ChestX} and summarizing clinical trials\cite{Sun2023-Evaluating}, the practical application of multimodal LLMs to real-world chest radiographs is yet to be thoroughly examined.
+Motivated by this knowledge gap, this study aimed to investigate the capability of GPT-4V to generate radiologic findings from real-world chest radiographs.